UCATLAS/xAODAnaHelpers/docs/Installing.rst

   git checkout -b XX-YY-ZZ tags/XX-YY-ZZ cd ../

-which switches you from master to a branch of the given version.
+which switches you from main to a branch of the given version.

 Compiling